maarten-pennings/Lego-Mindstorms/ms4/multitask/tasksstudy/readme.md

-# Cooperative multi tasking study
+# Cooperative multi-tasking study

-This directory contains some python projects with the aim to develop cooperative multi tasking in Lego Mindstorms 4 Robot inventor.
+This directory contains some python projects with the aim to develop cooperative multi-tasking in Lego Mindstorms 4 Robot inventor.
 However, this study is Python (on a PC) only.
+We do not yet make the step to Lego.

-The core of the mechanism is _generators_.
+The core of the multi-tasking mechanism is _generators_.

 To understand those, see the precursory [study](../iteratorstudy) for details.

 ## Introduction

-The crux of a generator is that it runs from `yield` to `yield` on every call to `next()`.
+The crux of a Python generator is that it runs from `yield` to `yield` on every call to `next()`.

 So we can write a function with all kinds of "normal processing" (a sequence of statements, even with `if`s or `while`s) and intersperse a `yield` now and then.
 Each time `next()` is called the function progresses to the next `yield`.